davidcradddockgames/davidcraddockgames-hugo/hugo-site/content/posts/maddogmacree-pc.md

 #### Manymouse

-The `-sinden` flag for hypseus-singe uses 'Manymouse' which allows native windows 11 support for dual mouse mode using the standard Sinden light gun software.
+The sinden support for hypseus-singe uses 'Manymouse' which allows native windows 11 support for dual mouse mode using the standard Sinden light gun software.
 This results in very accurate aiming.

 #### Bezel